Orange-OpenSource/ods-ios/docs_release/README.md

 ## [About CI/CD with Jenkins]

-You can setup in your side a _Jenkins_ runner which can trigger some Fastlane actions for example each night.
+You can setup in your side a _Jenkins_ runner which can trigger some _Fastlane_ actions for example each night.

-YOu can find bellow some pipeline script to fill and use:
+You can find bellow some pipeline script to fill and use:

 ```groovy
 pipeline {